 Agri Stats' conduct is unlawful and must be enjoined.
-The United States brings this action for violations of Section 1 of the Sherman Act, 15 U.S.C. § 1, to stop Agri Stats' anticompetitive scheme and restore competition to heartland U.S. agriculture markets.
+The United States and Plaintiff States bring this action for violations of Section 1 of the Sherman Act, 15 U.S.C. § 1, to stop Agri Stats' anticompetitive scheme and restore competition to heartland U.S. agriculture markets.